 Few raises and bonuses helped boost my savings account.

 Two years later, I decided it was too cold in the Bay Area, and moved to Sunny San Diego.
 There, I worked as a Product Engineer for almost 10 years.
 I was getting bored doing the same thing over and over.
 I enjoyed human interaction and leadership, more than sitting in a lab or behind a desk analyzing data.
 An opportunity came along as a Program Manager.
 That new position taught me discipline, accountability, setting and achieving goals.
 More importantly how to become a leader and an effective mentor.

 It also taught me how to interact and collaborate with others.
 Everyone has a unique personality and a unique way of doing things and that’s pivotal when communicating thoughts, ideas and exchanging information.
 I believe when people communicate, collaborate, and respect one another, this world would flourish.

 I have a passion for traveling and cultures.
-The list is long, but I was fortunate this year to have visited 5 countries, and 4 the year before.
+The list is long, but I was fortunate to have visited numerous countries.
 I also enjoy hiking, outdoor activities, and playing sports.
-I have a great circle of friends; some have started lovely families, others are living their journey.
+I have a great circle of friends; some have started lovely families, and others are living their journey.
 If you surround yourself with caring, genuine, and positive people, that reflection will get imprinted onto your life day by day.